Labour User Guidance for Basic Public Register Checks and Formal 'Active Check'

 The active check

 The active check process has been designed to enable labour users to check a labour provider is licensed and to obtain written evidence that a check was made.
-This service can be accessed via the GLA website and the government gateway or over the phone where a licensing administrator will provide the service.
+This service can be accessed via the GLAA website.

 You should be aware that the labour provider will be notified when an active check has been made against their licence record.
 This has been implemented to ensure transparency for all parties during the active check process.